Magic Tales

 Magic Tales is a series of interactive storybooks for children, developed by Animation Magic and produced by Davidson, which were distributed by Capitol Multimedia, Inc. on CD-ROM for Mac OS and Microsoft Windows.
 The series was introduced at the 1995 MacWorld trade show.
-The series began with the release of Baba Yaga and the Magic Geese (an adaptation of the Russian Folklore) in 1995.
+The series began with the release of The Little Samurai (an adaptation of a Japanese folk tale) in 1995.
 The stories are narrated by the central character Grandpa Mouse, who reads them to his two grandchildren while they are having a boring time.
 The series was titled "El Abuelo Ratón" in Spanish.
 Each story has twelve pages.

 Games in the series

 Gameplay

 The games featured three-dimensional art; approximately 30 minutes' worth of animation, over 500 "click-and-explore" options and original music.
 The stories were influenced by the ethnic backgrounds of their source material, and aimed to teach children moral lessons.
 The games were targeted at children aged 3 to 9.